-- (b) The commissioner may adopt rules for the taking, possession, purchase, sale, and transportation of minnows. - Subd.
+(b) The commissioner may adopt rules for the taking, possession, purchase, sale, and transportation of minnows.

+Subd.
 2. Continuous open season.
 The open season for taking minnows is continuous, except as provided in subdivisions 3 and 4.

-- Subd.
+Subd.
 3. Closing waters.
-The commissioner may close any state waters for commercially taking minnows if a survey is conducted and the commissioner determines it is necessary to close the waters to prevent depletion or extinction of the minnows. - Subd.
-4. Hours of taking.
-A person may not take minnows from one hour after sunset to one hour before sunrise. - Subd.
+The commissioner may close any state waters for commercially taking minnows if a survey is conducted and the commissioner determines it is necessary to close the waters to prevent depletion or extinction of the minnows.

+Subd.
+4. [Repealed, 1Sp1995 c 1 s 48]

+Subd.
 5. Restrictions on taking from trout waters.
-A person may not take minnows from designated trout lakes or trout streams without a special permit issued by the commissioner. - Subd.
+A person may not take minnows from designated trout lakes or trout streams without a special permit issued by the commissioner.

+Subd.
 6. Approved equipment required.
 A person must use equipment approved by the commissioner to possess or transport minnows for sale.
 This subdivision does not apply to licensed aquatic farms.